 30 credit hours are required to complete the online MSCE.

-• Must include at least 15 credit hours of CE graduate level courses (50000 level and above)
+• Must include at least 15 credit hours of core CE graduate level courses (50000 level and above)

 Additional curriculum information:

-Students can select one of the below interdisciplinary civil engineering tracks or build a plan of study to incorporate multiple areas:
+Or one of the below interdisciplinary civil engineering tracks or build a plan of study to incorporate multiple areas:

 Within these tracks, learners will be exposed to concepts in environmental engineering, hydraulic/hydrologic engineering, structural engineering, geotechnical engineering, construction engineering, transportation engineering, geomatics engineering, architectural engineering and materials engineering.